Maumagnaguagno/maumagnaguagno.github.io/htn.md

 ### Forward search
 Tasks are accomplished following recipes defined by methods.
 Some recipes can be accomplished following different paths according to preference and context.
-Here the preferences are implicit in the order each case is defined, while the context appear as preconditions.
+Here the preferences are the order each case is defined, while the context appear as preconditions.
 For the ``forward`` method we have two cases, one is the ``base`` in which the agent is already at the goal and no subtask is required.
 The second is the ``recursion``, as the name suggests it will expand one ``move`` and recursively expands ``forward``, taking care to mark positions visited and later freeing such positions to be reused.
 The ``travel`` method we suggested in the introduction is here implemented as a forward search, but other implementations of search are [possible](https://github.com/Maumagnaguagno/HyperTensioN/blob/master/examples/search/search.jshop).